PaddlePaddle/PaddleDetection/configs/keypoint/README_en.md

 #### 1、For configs [tinypose_256x192.yml](../../configs/keypoint/tiny_pose/tinypose_256x192.yml)

-you may need to modity these for your job：
+you may need to modify these for your job：

 ```
 num_joints: &num_joints 17    #the number of joints in your job